-Formal assessment occurs at two levels: at the level of the institution as a whole and at the level of individual programs or majors.
+Formal assessment occurs at two levels: at the level of the institution as a whole and at the level of individual academic programs.
 The four Intended Student Outcomes of an education at Ozarks are:

-- 1. Students will gain knowledge of humanity and the natural world through multiple scholarly disciplines. - 2.
-Students will practice the skills of inquiry, investigation, analysis, creativity, and communication throughout their respective courses of study. - 3.
-Students will apply the above skills in examining and honoring their moral, ethical, social, and spiritual responsibilities. - 4.
-Students will integrate their knowledge, skills, and responsibilities into their personal and professional development.
+- Students will gain knowledge of humanity and the natural world through multiple scholarly disciplines. - Students will practice the skills of inquiry, investigation, analysis, creativity, and communication throughout their respective courses of study. - Students will apply the above skills in examining and honoring their moral, ethical, social, and spiritual responsibilities. - Students will integrate their knowledge, skills, and responsibilities into their personal and professional development.